|

 practical just provide a description of what material you’re

-looking for and how you plan to use it and we'll do our best to
+looking for and how you plan to use it and I'll do my best to

 supply your needs by post.
 In this digital age it's a simple